jbrennan/cubook_jstp/readme.md

 	}

 This method returns the exact same newsflash object on success, or an error on failure (for example, if the user was not authorized to post a newsflash to the specified flashboard).

+###Deleting a Newsflash

+	DELETE "/flashboards/#course/delete_newsflash"
+	...login headers

+	{
+		newsflash-id: "someid1234"
+	}

+This method deletes a user's newsflash so long as they are authorized to do so.
+Responds with an error if the user is not authorized.
+On success, the message body is empty (i.e. `{}`).

 ###Creating a Flashsegment